-This all-inclusive inn does allow children 7 and older to stay, but you’ll probably be more comfortable visiting as a couple.
+This all-inclusive resort offers the opportunity for children 7 and older to stay, but you’ll probably be more comfortable visiting as a couple.
 If you want to bring the family, there is a single suite at the inn, and adjoining rooms also…or you can ask for a roll-away bed.

 Rates include your rooms and suites, ferry ride, meals, bikes, equipment and tours.
-Remember, there are no stores on Cumberland but there’s no need with the resort’s garden and delicious meals.
+Remember, there are no stores on Cumberland, but there’s no need for one with the resort’s garden and delicious meals.

-Enjoy a standard hotel room at the Lodge, a villa or 2-bedroom cabin with kitchen.
+Enjoy a standard hotel room at the Lodge, or a villa or 2-bedroom cabin with kitchen.
 Dining and activities in the park and resort mean you never have to leave.
 The kids will also love the outdoor pool.

-Rooms at this mountain/lake resort were just renovated in March of 2018 and they are gorgeous!
+Rooms at this mountain lake resort were renovated in March of 2018 and they are gorgeous!
 Choose from standards, suites or villas.
 Villas range from 2-4 bedrooms with full kitchens and patios.
 The draw here is not the rooms, though, but the views.
 Sit in the courtyard with a bonfire, seeing the fog rise over Lake Chatuge.